FAQs for Employees

 IMPORTANT INFORMATION TO BE AWARE OF:

 For requested periods of leave equaling 30 days or less, you are required to maintain enrollment in the benefits and pension plans.
 Qualified leave requests for more than 30 days, mean you are entitled to options with respect to enrollment in the plans.
-You are encouraged to review the Leave Without Pay policy for details.
+You are encouraged to review the Leave Administration policy and accompanying Leave Without Pay Procedure for details.

 All permanent, operating-funded employees contributing into the university’s benefits program including operating-funded contractual employees whose contract (or series of contracts) is for a period greater than 6 months and who are contributing into the university’s benefits program, are eligible to undertake one undergraduate course up to a maximum of $255 per semester or one graduate credit course up to a maximum of $486 per semester.
 Employees unsure about their eligibility should contact Learning and Development at 864-8364 for assistance.